FDA/Mechanistic-COVID-19-Model/Fig4b/README.md

     Under other operation systems (windows, Mac, etc.) after launching a R console:
     source("Main.R")
  </pre>
-To generating the figure 4b, Optimal and uncertainty band (2000 virtual population):
+*To generating the figure 4b, Optimal and uncertainty band (2000 virtual population, as in the manuscript):
  <pre>
     Under Linux:
     Rscript Main.R -c Population